Indonesia's Bakries propose end to London adventure

 There was no immediate word on the Bakrie proposal from Tan.

-But a source close to the Bakrie family said the deal was a "clear message of separation with Tan".
+But a source close to the Bakrie family said: "This is a clear message of separation with Tan.
+We do not live in the same culture."

-The Bakries also urged Rothschild to return shares he received as payment for the successful acquisition of the Bakrie assets, arguing Thursday's proposals reversed that deal.
+The deal highlighted the promise of Indonesia, Southeast Asia's biggest economy, which boasts some of the world's largest deposits of coal, gold, copper, tin and natural gas, spread across an archipelago of 17,000 islands.

-Rothschild, for his part, said he expected the probe into alleged wrongdoing to complete.
-He pointed to continued challenges for Bumi, including from shareholders still linked to Bakries, after months of struggling to implement "appropriate standards of corporate governance".
+But it also highlights risks of investing in a nation where corporate governance can be spotty, and powerful local conglomerates are able to use local connections to protect their interests.

-(Additional reporting by Saeed Azhar in SINGAPORE, Fergus Jensen in JAKARTA and Sinead Cruise in LONDON; Editing by Raju Gopalakrishnan and Philippa Fletcher)
+(Additional reporting by Saeed Azhar in SINGAPORE, and Fergus Jensen in JAKARTA; Editing by Raju Gopalakrishnan)

 BERLIN German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.